thomasteoh/thomasteoh.github.io/_posts/2015-03-09-switching-from-endnote-to-zotero.md

 It has some particularly useful features for my work as well, which is a bonus:

 - Synchronisation across different computers is well integrated, and plays nicely when collaborating with groups
 - You are able to use your own online storage (as long as it supports WebDAV).
-I'll cover the settings I used [here]({% post_url 2015-03-14-configuring-zotero-webdav %})
+I'll cover the settings I used in another post
 - Native cross-platform support for different operating systems.
 I've switched to using linux now for my work computer
 - Excellent (and fast!) metadata retrieval and organisational mechanisms for PDFs.
 If you have a bunch of randomly named PDFs stored on your computer, you can ask Zotero to have a look at them and automatically fetch the citation details of the paper, and then it can rename the original file with author and title.